Arab–Israeli peace projects: Combatants for Peace

 Combatants for Peace (לוחמים לשלום) is an organization of Israelis and Palestinians who are veterans of armed conflict, and have concluded that there can be no solution through violence.
 The Israeli members served as combat soldiers in the Israel Defense Forces, while the Palestinian members "were involved in acts of violence in the name of Palestinian liberation."

 The organization, founded in 2005, supports a two-state solution to the conflict.
 A statement on their website says, "We call for the establishment of a Palestinian State, alongside the State of Israel.
 The two states can exist in peace and security beside each other."

-Israel Palestinian Cooperative for Economic Expansion (IPCEE) EIN: 45-3005555

-Israel Palestinian Cooperative for Economic Expansion (aka; International Peace Cooperative for Economic Expansion; Israel Palestine Cooperative for Economic Expansion) (IPCEE) is a small 501(C)(3) founded in the United States and based in Connecticut in 2011, believes that an essential avenue for helping end the Israeli-Palestinian conflict is to push forward the spread of economic prosperity and improved healthcare for the Palestinians living in the West Bank.
-Strengthening essential infrastructure and institutional capacity within the West Bank facilitates prosperity and self-reliance—ultimately leading toward a healthy separation and inter-independence between Palestinians and Israelis.